|

 With the success of the Sea Witch design, Hugh Angelman and Charles

-Davies (and other Angelman WILBO associates), designed a couple of smaller vessels for lower end cruising
+Davies (and other Angelman WILBO associates), designed several smaller vessels for lower end cruising

 It can be seen from the photograph above that